An Epic of Ancient Greece

 The Chronicler

-Mike Serna
+Michael Serna

 Mike Serna is a historical novelist whose pen lingers in the dust of forgotten battlefields.
 Drawing from Herodotus, Thucydides, and a lifetime of obsession with the warrior cultures of antiquity, he writes with the cadence of an oral poet and the precision of a strategist.